Nick-Zhang1996/crazyflie-firmware/pid_tuning/pid_tuning_log.md

 yawOutput = 0;
 ```
 This also rules out the influence of output limits, lpf, etc, although I believe they are not active in the codebase.
 Behavor: it was going up and down at modest frequency (maybe 2 Hz) but it controled its attitude fairly well.
 I didn't observe the high frequency oscillation in Exp 05.
 I guess I should diff Exp 07 and 05 to understand where this difference comes from.

+### Exp 08
+I reproduced Exp 05 and observed the old behavior: high frequency osciliation but still managed to stablize itself along the string.
+So Exp 05 is indeed reproduceable.